-Foreword 2
+Foreword2

-Section A - Introduction 5
+Section A - Introduction

-Statutory framework 5
+Statutory framework

-NHS framework
+NHS framework7

-Applying Standing Orders 7
+Applying Standing Orders8

-Variation and amendment of Standing Orders 7
+Variation and amendment of Standing Orders

-Interpretation 7
+Interpretation

-The role of the Board Secretary 8
+The role of the Board Secretary

 Section B - Standing Orders

-1. HEALTH EDUCATION AND IMPROVEMENT WALES 9
+1. HEALTH EDUCATION AND IMPROVEMENT WALES

-1.1 Membership of Health Education and Improvement Wales Board 10
+1.1 Membership of Health Education and Improvement Wales Board

-Officer Members [to be known as Executive Directors] 10

-Non Officer Members [to be known as Independent Members]
+Executive Directors12

+Independent Members 12

-Associate Members
+Associate Members12

-Use of the term 'Independent Members'
+Use of the term 'Independent Members' 12

-1.2 Tenure of Board members
+1.2 Tenure of Board members 13

-1.3 The Role of the HEIW Board and responsibilities of individual member s11
+1.3 The Role of the HEIW Board and responsibilities of individual members 13

-Role 11
+Role 13

-Responsibilities 11
+Responsibilities

-2. RESERVATION AND DELEGATION OF HEIW FUNCTIONS 12
+2. RESERVATION AND DELEGATION OF HEIW FUNCTIONS

-2.1 Chair's action on urgent matters 14
+2.1 Chair's action on urgent matters

-2.2 Delegation of Board functions 14
+2.2 Delegation of Board functions 17

 2.3 Delegation to officers

-3. COMMITTEES 15
+3. COMMITTEES

-3.1 HEIW Committees 15
+3.1 HEIW Committees

-Use of the term 'Committee' 15
+Use of the term 'Committee'

-3.2 Sub-Committees 15
+3.2 Sub-Committees

-3.3 Committees established by HEIW 15
+3.3 Committees established by HEIW

-Audit and Assurance; and 16
+Audit and Assurance; and

-Remuneration and Terms of Service 16
+Remuneration and Terms of Service

+Education, Commissioning and Quality Committee

-3.4 Other Committees 17
+3.40ther Committees

 3.5 Confidentiality

-3.6 Reporting activity to the Board 17

-4. WORKING IN PARTNERSHIP 17
+3.6 Reporting activity to the Board194.
+WORKING IN PARTNERSHIP

-5. MEETINGS 17
+5. MEETINGS

 5.1 Putting Citizens first

-5.2 Annual Plan of Board Business

 Annual General Meeting (AGM)

-5.3 Calling Meetings
+5.3 Calling Meetings 21

-5.4 Preparing for Meetings
+5.4 Preparing for Meetings 22

-Setting the agenda 19
+Setting the agenda 22

-Notifying and equipping Board members
+Notifying and equipping Board members 22

 Notifying the public and others

-5.5 Conducting Board Meetings
+5.5 Conducting Board Meetings 23

-Admission of the public, the press and other observers 20
+Admission of the public, the press and other observers

-Addressing the Board, its Committees and Advisory Groups 21
+Addressing the Board, its Committees and Advisory Groups

 Chairing Board Meetings

 Quorum

 Dealing with motions

 Voting

-5.6 Record of Proceedings 24
+5.6 Record of Proceedings

 5.7 Confidentiality

 6. VALUES AND STANDARDS OF BEHAVIOUR

 6.1 Declaring and recording Board members' interests

 6.2 Dealing with Members' interests during Board meetings

 6.3 Dealing with officers' interests

-6.4 Reviewing how Interests are handled
+6.4 Reviewing how Interests are handled 31

 6.5 Dealing with offers of gifts and hospitality

-6.6 Register of Gifts and Hospitality 29
+6.6 Register of Gifts and Hospitality

-7. SIGNING AND SEALING DOCUMENTS 30
+7. SIGNING AND SEALING DOCUMENTS 34

 7.1 Register of Sealing

 7.2 Signature of Documents

 7.3 Custody of Seal

 8. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS

 8.1 The role of Internal Audit in providing independent internal assurance

-8.2 Reviewing the performance of the Board, its Committees and Adviso
+8.2 Reviewing the performance of the Board, its Committees and Advise

-Groups 32
+-

-8.3 External Assurance
+Groups 8.3 External Assurance

 9. DEMONSTRATING ACCOUNTABILITY

 10. REVIEW OF STANDING ORDERS

-Schedule 1 -
+Schedule 1

 Scheme of Reservation and Delegation of Powers

 Deciding what to retain and what to delegate

 Handling arrangements for the reservation and delegation of powers

-Scope of these arrangements

-Schedule of matters reserved to the board
+Scope of these arrangements Schedule of matters reserved to the board .37

 Delegation of powers to Committees and others

 Delegated finacial limits

-Schedule 2

 KEY GUIDANCE, INSTRUCTIONS AND

 OTHER RELATED DOCUMENTS

 HEIW Framework

 NHS Wales framework

-Schedule 35
+Schedule 3

-Board Committee Arrangements
+Board Committee Arrangements 53

-Remuneration and Terms of Service Committee Terms of Reference a

-Operating arrangements

-Standard terms of reference and operating arrangements for all committee ee

-of board

-Terms of refernce and operating arrangements Audit and Assuran

-Committee

-Remuneration and terms of service Committee terms of reference a

-operating arrangements 65